syedabdulbasitali1/The-Terminal-Playbook/README.md

 - **Explainshell**: [explainshell.com](http://explainshell.com/) - Paste any command and get an explanation of each part.
 - **Cheat.sh**: `curl cheat.sh/command` - Instant cheat sheets for any command.

 ---

-## 🤝 Contributions

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----